doctorfree/RoonCommandLine/README.md

 used to specify the zone to be used as well as a `-G <group>` that can be used to specify the zone grouping to use.

+Note also that should you change the name of a Roon audio device in the future then that name change will also need to be reflected in the `roon_api.ini` groupings.

 #### SSH public key authentication

 If you wish to enable remote exection of the RoonCommandLine tools then